 Many neurodivergent adults, especially those of us with both autistic and ADHD traits, know the pattern of succeeding and then shrinking back.
 Tall poppy syndrome is when people are criticized or cut down for standing out.
 For AuDHD adults, standing out might have helped us survive, adapt, or share our strengths.
 Still, celebrating these qualities can feel risky because old habits tell us to stay small and avoid attention.

-In this post, we’ll look at how tall poppy syndrome affects neurodivergent adults, why self-compassion matters, and how you can use therapy-based exercises to embrace your strengths, honor your needs, and quiet your inner critic.
+In this post, we’ll look at how tall poppy syndrome affects neurodivergent adults, why self-compassion matters, and how you can use therapy-based exercises to embrace your strengths, honour your needs, and quiet your inner critic.

 Tall poppy syndrome (TPS) originates from the metaphor of flowers that grow taller than their neighbours and get cut down.
 In modern life, it appears when someone’s success or difference triggers resentment, criticism, or isolation.